Jordan-Pierce/CoralNet-Toolbox/README.md

 - `Download`: Download all data associated with a source
 - `Upload`: Upload images, annotations, and labelsets to a source
 - `Labelset`: Create a custom labelset on CoralNet
-- `Classification`: Create your own patch-based image classifier, locally
 - `Annotate`: Create your own patches from annotations, locally
 - `Visualize`: Visualize points/patches superimposed on images
 - `Patches`: Extract patches from images given an annotation file
+- `Points`: Sample points from images (Uniform, Random, Stratified)
+- `Classification`: Create your own patch-based image classifier, locally
+- `Classification Inf.`: Perform inference using a locally trained classification model
 - `Projector`: Display model predictions in feature space using Tensorboard
-- `Points`: Sample points from images (Uniform, Random, Stratified)
-- `ImgInference`: Perform inference using a locally trained classification model
 - `SAM`: Create segmentation masks for each image using labeled points and SAM
 - `Segmentation`: Create your own semantic segmentation model, locally
-- `SegInference`: Perform inference using a locally trained segmentation model
+- `Segmentation Inf.`: Perform inference using a locally trained segmentation model
 - `SfM`: Use Metashape to create 3D models (sure, why not)
 - `Segmentation3D`: Use masks and SfM to create classified 3D models